GCP Prerequisites and Resource Requirements

 This topic describes the prerequisites and resource requirements for installing Pivotal Container Service (PKS) on Google Cloud Platform (GCP).

-Installing PKS deploys the following two virtual machines (VMs):
+Installing Ops Manager and PKS requires the following virtual machines (VMs):

 |Pivotal Ops Manager||1||8 GB||160 GB|